openedx/openedx-k8s-harmony/README.md

 ## Step 1: Use Helm to provision a kubernetes cluster using this chart

-### Option 1a: Setting up Tutor Multi Chart on a cloud-hosted Kubernetes Cluster (recommended)
+### Option 1a: Setting up Harmony Chart on a cloud-hosted Kubernetes Cluster (recommended)

 For this recommended approach, you need to have a Kubernetes cluster in the cloud **with at least 12GB of usable memory** (that's enough to test 2 Open edX instances).